-BC Corrections integrated transitional and release planning
+Integrated transitional and release planning programs and initiatives

 Individuals must be willingly engaged in the process to help them connect with appropriate living arrangements, consider job opportunities and access supports in the community, such as mental health and addictions services.